wanx-troopers/wanx-troopers.github.io/svi.md

 ﻿# SVI 2.0 Pro

+## 2025.12.30

+[Color Mathcing](extensions.md#color-matching) has been successfully applied to mask whatever little inconsistency was left behind by two extensions using `SVI 2.0 Pro`.

 ## 2025.12.29

 > prompt following really suffers with SVI; using cfg or different Lora strengths may help;